maleta/link-in-same-page/README.md

-# Link In Same Page Extension: A Proof of Concept
+# Transforming Desktop Browsing Experience: A Proof of Concept

 ## Preview